zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 ********

 A task is a preemptible thread of execution that implements a portion of an application's processing.
-It is is normally used to perform processing that is too lengthy or complex to be performed by a fiber or an ISR.
+It is normally used for processing that is too lengthy or too complex to be performed by a fiber or an ISR.

 A microkernel application can define any number of application tasks.
 Each task has a name that uniquely identifies it, allowing it to be directly referenced by other tasks.
-Other properties that must be specified when a task is defined include:
+For each microkernel task, the following properties must be specified:

-* a memory region that is used for its stack and for other execution context information,
+* A **memory region** to be used for stack and execution context information.
-* a function that is invoked when the task starts executing, and
+* A **function** to be invoked when the task starts executing.
-* a priority that is used by the microkernel scheduler.
+* The **priority** to be used by the microkernel scheduler.

 A task's entry point function takes no arguments, so there is no need to define any argument values for it.

-The microkernel automatically defines a system task, known as the *idle task*, which has lowest priority.
+The microkernel automatically defines a system task, known as the *idle task*, at the lowest priority.
 This task is used during system initialization, and subsequently executes only when there is no other work for the system to do.
 The idle task is anonymous and must not be referenced by application tasks.